lbaw-admin/lbaw-develop/README.md

     ./compile-assets.sh

-### 7) Javascript
+### 7) JavaScript

-To add Javascript into your project, just edit the file found at *public/js/app.js*.
+To add JavaScript into your project, just edit the file found at *public/js/app.js*.

 ## Publishing your image

 You should keep your git's master branch always functional and frequently build and deploy your code.
 To do so, you will create a _docker_ image for your project and publish it at [docker hub](https://hub.docker.com/).
-LBAW's production machine will frequently pull all these images and make them available at http://<YOUR_GROUP>.lbaw-prod.fe.up.pt/.
+LBAW's production machine will frequently pull all these images and make them available at http://lbaw18GG.lbaw-prod.fe.up.pt/.

 This demo repository is available at [http://demo.lbaw-prod.fe.up.pt/](http://demo.lbaw-prod.fe.up.pt/).
 Make sure you are inside FEUP's network or VPN.